miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 stage of package installation, post installation scripts that are part of the packages are run.
 Any scripts that fail to run on the build host are run on the target when the target system is first booted.
 If you are using a
-:ref:`read-only root filesystem <dev-manual/read-only-rootfs:creating a read-only root filesystem>`, all the post installation scripts must succeed on the build host during the package installation phase since the root filesystem on the target is read-only.
+:ref:`read-only root filesystem <dev-manual/common-tasks:creating a read-only root filesystem>`, all the post installation scripts must succeed on the build host during the package installation phase since the root filesystem on the target is read-only.

-The final stages of the :ref:`ref-tasks-rootfs` task handle post processing.
+The final stages of the ``do_rootfs`` task handle post processing.
 Post processing includes creation of a manifest file and optimizations.

 The manifest file (``.manifest``) resides in the same directory as the root filesystem image.
 This file lists out, line-by-line, the installed packages.
-The manifest file is useful for the :ref:`ref-classes-testimage` class, for example, to determine whether or not to run specific tests.
+The manifest file is useful for the :ref:`testimage <ref-classes-testimage*>` class, for example, to determine whether or not to run specific tests.
 See the :term:`IMAGE_MANIFEST` variable for additional information.

-Optimizing processes that are run across the image include ``mklibs`` and any other post-processing commands as defined by the :term:`ROOTFS_POSTPROCESS_COMMAND` variable.
-The ``mklibs`` process optimizes the size of the libraries.
+Optimizing processes that are run across the image include ``mklibs``, ``prelink``, and any other post-processing commands as defined by the :term:`ROOTFS_POSTPROCESS_COMMAND` variable.
+The ``mklibs`` process optimizes the size of the libraries, while the ``prelink`` process optimizes the dynamic linking of shared libraries to reduce start up time of executables.

 After the root filesystem is built, processing begins on the image through the :ref:`ref-tasks-image`